Help lay the groundwork for change in Virginia! x

 2022

-• Even in 2022, Republican lawmakers continued attempts to decertify the rightful 2020 Presidential election results, with election deniers running for state legislative seats and more pro-democracy Republicans, including Majority Leader Jim Steineke, resigning from office.
+Even in 2022, rightwing lawmakers continued attempts to decertify the rightful 2020 Presidential election results, with election deniers running for state legislative seats and lawmakers who would admit that Biden won, including Majority Leader Jim Steineke, deciding to leave public office.

 2020